 5.7.
-Student Support's activities to support the integration of freshmen
+Student Wellbeing and Community Center 's activities to support the integration of freshmen

-The Student Support team of the Student Services unit provides 60-minute training sessions for freshmen, led by psychologists, in the framework of optional onboarding events, with a focus on social bonding exercises, educational group games related to performance situations, and aquarium exercises in both English and Hungarian.
-Additional topics covered during the training include time management, exam preparation, stress management, learning management.
+Colleagues from the Student Wellbeing and Community Centre team will provide 60-minute training sessions for first-year students, led by psychologists, in the framework of optional onboarding events, with a focus on social bonding exercises, educational group games related to performance situations, and aquarium exercises in both English and Hungarian.
+Other topics covered during the training include time management, exam preparation, stress management, learning management.

-The University also strives for a very close cooperation between the Student Support staff (psychologists, mental health professionals, physiotherapists) and the organisers of the freshers' camps (ÖCSI, members of the Student Council).
+The University also strives for a very close cooperation between the Student Wellbeing and Community Center staff (psychologists, mental health professionals, physiotherapists) and the organisers of the freshers' camps (ÖCSI, members of the Student Union).
 Therefore, our colleagues organise trainings, so called instructor trainings, for students involved in the organisation and implementation of the camps, on community development, crisis management, contact practices.
 The aim of the instructor trainings is to support students in running dynamic communities that are sustainable in the long term.

-In the freshers' camps, Student Support and Student Services also organise a oneday organised interactive field trip with supporting professionals and psychoeducational games, so that students can ask questions about issues that concern them (international opportunities, administration, concerns about the learning workload, etc.) in a direct and informal way.
+In the freshers' camps, Student Wellbeing and Community Center organises a oneday interactive field trip with supporting professionals and psychoeducational games, so that students can ask questions about issues that concern them (international opportunities, administration, concerns about the learning workload, etc.) in a direct and informal way.